What to expect when your child’s permanent teeth appear

 The arrival of permanent teeth is a major milestone for children – and their parents – but what should you expect when your child starts to get their adult teeth?

-When it comes to losing those baby teeth it is a slightly different story with teeth taking years to come through.
+When it comes to losing those baby teeth it is a slightly different story, with teeth taking years to come through.
+In this guide, we’ll explore what to expect as your children get older and start to lose their baby teeth.
+We’ll also share our advice for helping them to take care of their new adult teeth.

 Losing baby teeth

-Most children start to lose their baby teeth aged between four and six years old.
-As a general rule these are lost in the same order that they arrived – usually the bottom two front teeth (incisors) are the first to go.
+Most children start to lose their baby teeth from the ages of four to six.
+As a general rule, these are lost in the same order that they arrived – usually the bottom two front teeth (incisors) are the first to go.

 From here the top two front teeth usually work their way out.
 As well as replacing baby teeth, children will also grow permanent teeth that have not had a predecessor.
 The first of these to appear are the ‘six-year molars’, which usually appear after the loss of the bottom two front teeth.

-Here on in the teeth continue to develop with most children expected to have 28 permanent teeth by the age of 13, with wisdom teeth expected between the ages of 17 and 21 years old.
+From here, the teeth continue to develop with most children expected to have 28 permanent teeth by the age of 13, with wisdom teeth expected between the ages of 17 and 21 years old.
+Some people never get their wisdom teeth, because they don’t emerge, or they might emerge partially and cause issues.

 Among these permanent teeth will be another set of new molars, known as the ’12-year molars’.